 Wait!
 If you’re a BMX rider then you should have a BMX Helmet.
 Have a look at Best BMX Helmets

 9. Troy Lee Designs D3 Full Face Helmet

-It embodies top of the line features in its fiberglass shell at a pretty decent price.
-While there are numerous well ventilated and lightweight helmets out there but this fiber lite helmet feels extremely light and offers you comfortable and ventilation in more than one ways.
+It embodies top-of-the-line features in its fiberglass shell at a pretty decent price.
+While there are numerous well-ventilated and lightweight helmets out there but this fiber lite helmet feels extremely light and offers you comfortable and ventilation in more than one way.

 The comfort of D3 has no match that delivers quite a snuggly and confident ride.
 The interior padded liner of D3 provides you with a plush feel which is soft and comfy against your head.
 The place where your ears fit is fine but not as spacious as other helmets are.